 Less successful in later years

-And after two Test-less years arrived the strong West Indians with Garry Sobers and the others plundering runs.
+And after 2 Test-less years arrived the strong West Indians with Garry Sobers and the others plundering runs.

 When India toured England in 1959, Gupte was the leading wicket-taker on the tour.
 But while the summer turned out to be warm and thus made to order for his bowling, his 17 wickets in the Test matches came at a disappointing 34.64 each.
 Chance after chance went down in the field, and the spinner, now a veteran in the side, rather uncharacteristically lost heart.
 Even then, Jim Laker had seen enough to rank him the best leg-spinner of his times.

-After three mediocre Tests against Pakistan in 1960-61, Gupte was replaced in the Indian side by his younger brother Baloo – another leg-spinner of quality.
+After 3 mediocre Tests against Pakistan in 1960-61, Gupte was replaced in the Indian side by his younger brother Baloo – another leg-spinner of quality.
 The elder Gupte maintained that there was enough reason for them to play together.
-However, the selectors disagreed and Baloo played only three Tests in his career.
+However, the selectors disagreed and Baloo played only 3 Tests in his career.

-Gupte was back in the side by the end of 1961, and against England at Kanpur took five for 90, including a spell of four for six in 18 balls.
+Gupte was back in the side by the end of 1961, and against England at Kanpur took 5 for 90, including a spell of 4 for 6 in 18 balls.

 The unfortunate end to a great career